bmarroc/deep-learning/README.md

 ## Deep Learning

-This repository contains Jupyter notebooks implementing Deep Learning algorithms in Keras to solve different problems.
+This repository contains Jupyter notebooks implementing Deep Learning algorithms to solve different problems.

+These notebooks use Keras on top of Tensorflow 2.1.

 ### Table of contents